 Pop up campers (also known as foldable camping trailers) are a like cool transformer RVs.

 A pop up trailer is unique in that it collapses down for easy towing and storage.

 The roof lowers down over the main body to greatly reduce the overall height.
 This makes it easier to tow.
 It also makes it more fuel-efficient.

-When you reach your camping destination, you open it back up to reveal the living quarters.
+When you reach your camping destination, you set it up to reveal the living quarters.

 A pop up camper is a great alternative to tent camping.
 With a popup, you sleep in something closer to your bed at home.
 You're off the ground and more out of the weather.

 Many models in this class of RV will include some sort of inside cooking area, and there may be a toilet.
 But don't expect to find a shower in many models.

 Pop up campers are not fancy rigs by any stretch of the imagination.
 They serve the purpose of giving you a fairly comfortable, and affordable, place to stay while you are enjoying the great outdoors at your favorite campground.

 - Length: 8 to 31 feet (in the 'open' position)

 - Sleeping Capacity: Up to 6 people